embeddedkafka/embedded-kafka/README.md

       val inputTopic = "input-topic"
       val outputTopic = "output-topic"
-      // your code for building the stream goes here e.g. val streamBuilder = new KStreamBuilder
+      // your code for building the stream goes here e.g. val streamBuilder = new StreamsBuilder
       streamBuilder.stream(inputTopic).to(outputTopic)
       // tell the stream test
       // 1. what topics need to be created before the stream starts
-      // 2. the builder to be used for initializing and starting the stream runStreamsWithStringConsumer(
+      // 2. the stream topology to be used for initializing and starting the stream runStreamsWithStringConsumer(
         topicsToCreate = Seq(inputTopic, outputTopic),
-        builder = streamBuilder
+        topology = streamBuilder.build()
       ){ consumer =>
         // your test code goes here
         publishToKafka(inputTopic, key = "hello", message = "world")